simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 ## Spaces

 Spaces define the format of actions and observations.
-This means that they describe the types of actions the agent can perform and the types of observations the agent can receive from the environment.
+They describe the types of actions the agent can perform and the types of observations the agent can receive from the environment.

-An environment must define two types of spaces:
+Each environment must have the following two types of spaces defined:

 **1.	action_space:** Represents all the possible actions an agent can take.

 **2.	observation_space:** Represents all possible states that the environment can return to the agent.

-Each of these spaces has specific types.
+Each of these spaces must be defined with a type.

 #### **Different Types of Spaces**